 In every cross-border payment, banks and a group of varying domestic entities work together to transfer funds.
 When a purchase is made, a “correspondent bank,” or the entity requesting the money, speaks with the “respondent bank,” which represents the entity buying something.

 Throughout the major cities of the world, each bank has a counterpart in another city.
 So funds will first leave the buyer’s bank and go to that bank’s counterpart in the merchant’s country to prepare for remittance.
 The merchant’s bank will then receive the remitted funds, and they will be settled into the merchant’s account.
 These banks often work with others to transfer the money, which often involves more than four banking locations dealing with one another, navigating currencies, varying taxes, and transaction fees.
-Because there are so many entities working on a single purchase, the process is very slow.
+Because there are so many entities working on a single purchase, the process can be slow.

 Practical use of Cross-Border Payments